mozilla/addon-sdk/packages/api-utils/docs/loader.md

 # Built-in modules

-Each loader exposes set of built-in pseudo modules:
+Each loader instance exposes set of built-in pseudo modules in addition to ones being passed via `modules`:

 - `chrome` This module exposes everything that is typically available for JS contexts with [system principals] under [Components] global.
 This alternative